 If you own a computer consulting business that serves small companies in your local community, one of your biggest never-ending battles is getting new clients.

 But many times, your prospective customers are not only evaluating your firm, but they’re also checking out the competition.
-Competition’s a good thing, because within reason, competition generally proves that a market exists for your services.
+The competition’s a good thing because, within reason, competition generally proves that a market exists for your services.

 The second thing: be prepared in your marketing materials, such as the “Compare Us” page on your Web site, and in your pre-sales meetings to directly address these issues.

 With that in mind, consider these five simple ways that you can take clients away from national competitors:

 - Explain What a Single Point of Contact Means to Non-Technical Small Business Owners.
 While national competitors offer small businesses national-brand-name peace of mind, most non-technical small business owners and managers want, need, and crave something entirely different: a single point of contact with one, and only one, highly-skilled, completely empowered IT professional.
 Small business owners have no time or patience for finger-pointing or cop-outs like, “it’s not my job.”

 - Give Your Clients Direct and Immediate Access to the CEO.
 While national competitors generally try to offer complete accountability and great follow-through, those values are not always practical to deliver on a national scale or package into an SKU.
 Your prospective clients need to understand that your company has no clunky bureaucracy in place, your staff turnover is virtually non-existent, and that every client has direct and immediate access to your CEO’s mobile number and personal e-mail address.